 “More than 1,800 e-consults to date have replaced specialist visits,” Ronan explained.
 “We can estimate the total annual referral costs saved are $2,019,600 based on 1,800 e-consults replacing a visit, and this number is growing every day.
 Our total econsult program savings – 1,800 e-consults at the current eConsult fee – equate to $1,794,600.”

-Being able to use telemedicine for consults has been a game-changer for the organization’s clinicians and patients, said Dr. Kelly Motadel, chief medical officer at Vista Community Clinic.
+Being able to use telemedicine for consults has been a game-changer for the organization’s clinicians and patients, said Dr. Kelly Motadel, Child Health Officer at County of San Diego.

 “Clinicians have enhanced their knowledge to maximize their skill set as a primary care physician while saving patients the time and inconvenience it takes to go to a specialist’s office,” Motadel said.
 “Even in those cases where a face-to-face with the specialist is still necessary, our clinicians can often initiate some treatments or order additional tests prior to the specialist visit based on the e-consultant’s recommendations.”